TimiPashov/_myForumJS/README.md

 Read the description of the API fodler in the project.
 There you will find all the endpoints of the API.

-# Installation
-After you download the repository:

-## REST API
-Open CMD in the API folder and run `npm install` to isntall all the server dependencies.
-Run `npm start` to start the server on port 3000.
-The default user is peter@abv.bg/123123.

-## APP Init
-Open CMD in the myForumJS folder and run `npm install` to isntall all the app dependencies.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` to open the Application